HerbSneed/world-wire-news/README.md

 * npm run seed
 * npm run develop
 ## Motivation
-Our motivation for this project was discussed between two of our memebers before the team was grouped, however they felt they wanted to make a news website featuring world-wide news.
-There are other website made where you can watch tv shows or series from around the world, so why not world news?

 ## Future Development
 * Migrating away from Heroku; Digial Ocean, Humalect or Netlify.
 * Search Bar to Look for Locations; Look Through the Existing APIs for the Search Bar
 * Having The Option to Look at City and Town News Rather Than Just Country.
 * Using Flags and New Source Icons to match the Country Where the News is Being Retrieved From.
-* Adding a Secction in the User's Homepage That Pulls All Default News Headlines Chosen From Registration.
+* Adding a Section in the User's Homepage That Pulls All Default News Headlines Chosen From Registration.
 * Adding a Page for "Request Again" After Sending an Email of Forgetting Password, Requesting a Code before Confirming New Password.
 ## Technologies
 1. React